inrae/GenomAsm4pg/README.md

 ## Running the prejob

-Create a test_data folder to hold the test data that will be used to run the pipeline and cd into it.
+Create a test_data folder to hold the test data that will be used to run the pipeline.

 ```
 $ mkdir -p test_data
-$ cd test_data/
 ```

 Download the test data from `raw.github...` and place it into the `test_data` folder